etorres-revature/React-Google_Books/README.md

 ## Project Description

-[Google Books API Search](https://lit-citadel-69293.herokuapp.com/search) is a [MERN full-stack](https://www.geeksforgeeks.org/mern-stack/) web-application.
+[Google Books API Search](https://lit-citadel-69293.herokuapp.com) is a [MERN full-stack](https://www.geeksforgeeks.org/mern-stack/) web-application.
 The front-end is displayed using [React.js](https://reactjs.org/) with client-side routing provided by the [react router](https://reactrouter.com/web/guides/quick-start).
 Server-side routing is performed with [Express.js](https://expressjs.com/).
 The development environment was provided by [Node.js](https://nodejs.org/en/).
 And, persistent data is stored in a [MongoDB](https://www.mongodb.com/) database.

-Users are taken to the homepage where they can choose to search the [Google Books API](https://developers.google.com/books) or see books saved in the MongoDB database.
+Users are taken to the Home Page where they can choose to search the [Google Books API](https://developers.google.com/books) or see books saved in the MongoDB database.

-The search page provides a text input component that makes a call to the Google Books API and returns book information that is dynamically displayed.
+The Search Page provides a text input component that makes a call to the Google Books API and returns book information that is dynamically displayed.
 There is a "save" button that will add new books to the MongoDB database.

-The saved page connects to the MongoDB database to pull information on books that have been saved previously and dynamically display them.
+The Saved Page connects to the MongoDB database to pull information on books that have been saved previously and dynamically display them.
 There is a "remove" button in case duplicate books have been saved, or the user wants to delete a book from the MongoDB database.

 ## Table of Contents